MapBBCode/mapbbcode/EMBEDDING.md

 * displaying a content panel for forums that are also CMS

 When finished, check that pages that don't feature posts and topics without maps don't have MapBBCode scripts in them.

+### Global on/off switch

+Since with some forum engines it is possible to disable parsing [url] or other tags, why not add the same configuration for [map]?
+When adding this feature, check how this is done for other tags.
+You will need to add a configuration parameter to the database and to the administation page.
+Then add a check to a page header, in addition to `$mapbbcode_present`.
+On a posting page, the "Map" button should be hidden in case maps are disabled, and there should be a notification in line with other similar notifications.

 ## Checklist